AndrewJBateman/angular-animated-list/README.md

 # Angular Animated List

-* App using services, routing, interpolation, property & event-binding and Formbuilding to add text itmes to a list.
+* App using services, routing, interpolation, property & event-binding and Formbuilding to add text items to a list.

 *** Note: to open web links in a new window use: _ctrl+click on link_**